 With regards to the impact from the Russia-Ukraine situation, ITOCHU Group has exposure including resource-related investments in Russia, the ratio of them to our total assets is less than 1% as of the end of this fiscal year.
-In fair value measurement of resource-related investments, we use certain assumptions such as commodity prices and discount rate.
-Even if the assumptions change to the extent rationally possible, we do not expect a material impact on our operating results and financial position.
-In addition, we also do not expect a material impact on our subsidiaries and associates operating automobile-related business and aircraft-leasing-related business in Russia and Ukraine.
+As a result of appropriate accounting treatment reflecting the most resent situation for our Russia-Ukraine-related assets in this fiscal year, we do not expect a material impact on our operating results and financial position.